-The problem with impedance and parasitic radiation of phasing lines This antenna is often used on VHF and UHF bands in vertical polarization in which it has circle radiation diagram.
-However, with the increase of frequency, the arising problems with phasing lines among dipoles occur, because they physically enlarge in relation to wavelength, which consequently leads to greater impact of the radiation of this part of the antenna on the overall diagram of the antenna.
-This unwanted, parasitic radiation of the phasing lines has been resolved in many ways (by wrapping two-wire line around the antenna axis, by the replacement of the two-wire line with coil or capacitor, etc.) with more or less success.
-However, for work on 2.4 GHz, this problem becomes significant also because of the relatively big thickness of the antenna conductors in relation to wavelength, and therefore the physical dimensions of two-wire line.
-These dimensions determine characteristic impedanse, but also the parasitic radiation of these parts, especially short circuit at the end of the two-wire line (further in the text and in the figure marked with E).
-Short circuit at the end of the line needs to be physically very short, so that the great current that flows through it gives as small parasitic radiation as possible.
-It's shortening decreases the distance between wires in two-wire line, and therefore decreases the impedance of the two-wire line.
-Even if this decreased impedance is accepted, the physical length of this part of the line can not be short enough in order not to represent the significant part of the wavelength on this frequency, and therefore considerably efficient radiator of the electromagnetic energy.
+The problem with impedance and parasitic radiation of phasing lines

+This antenna is often used on VHF and UHF bands in vertical polarization, which yields a circular radiation diagram.
+However, with the increase of frequency, problems arise with phasing lines among dipoles, because they physically enlarge in relation to wavelength, which consequently leads to greater impact of the radiation from this part of the antenna on the overall diagram of the antenna.
+This unwanted, parasitic radiation of the phasing lines has been resolved in many ways (by wrapping the two-wire line around the antenna axis, by the replacement of the two-wire line with a coil or capacitor, etc.) with more or less success.
+However, for work on 2.4 GHz, this problem becomes significant also because of the relatively large thickness of the antenna conductors in relation to a wavelength, and therefore the physical dimensions of two-wire line.
+These dimensions not only determine the characteristic impedance, but also the parasitic radiation of these parts, especially from the short circuit at the end of the line needs to be physically very short, so that the great current that flows through it gives as small a level of parasitic radiation as possible.
+Its shortening decreases the distance between wires in two-wire line, and therefore decreases the impedance of the two-wire line.
+Even if this decreased impedance is accepted, the physical length of this part of the line can not be short enough not to represent the significant part of a wavelength on this frequency.
+Therefore, the short wire becomes a considerably efficient radiator of the electromagnetic energy.
 This parasitic radiation can greatly modify the overall radiation diagram of the antenna.

-In order to achieve higher gain of the antenna, greater number of dipoles needs to be aligned along the vertical.
-The increase in number of dipoles consequently increases the impedance in the feed point very rapidly and becomes impractically high for simple and efficient supply of the antenna by coaxial cable.
+In order to achieve higher gain from the antenna, a greater number of dipoles needs to be aligned along the vertical.
+The increase in number of dipoles consequently increases the impedance at the feed point very rapidly and becomes impractically high for simple and efficient supply of the antenna by coaxial cable.

-Franklin's antenna with reflector The solution to the problem with the change of the radiation diagram However, by placing the Franklin's line of dipoles in front of relatively narrow reflector gave the solution to these problems, but with the "sacrifice" of the circular radiation which became semicircular.
-By placing the reflector near short-circuited end of the two-wire line, it was achieved that the wire, that short-circuited two-wired line (marked with E), with the close reflector acts as transmission line, with the impedance of about 150 ohms.
-In that way, its parasitic radiation is considerably reduced.
+Franklin's antenna with reflector

+The solution to the problem with the change of the radiation diagram

+However, placing the Franklin's line of dipoles in front of relatively narrow reflector provided solution to these problems, but with the "sacrifice" of the circular radiation pattern, which became semicircular.
+By placing the reflector near the short-circuited end of the two-wire line, the shorting wire and the close reflector act as transmission line with the impedance of about 150 ohms.
+In that way, the parasitic radiation is considerably reduced.
 In addition, it was possible to increase the length of that wire to achieve the wanted distance between wires and needed value of characteristic impedance of two-wire line.

-By placing the dipol in front of the conducting reflector plane, the impedance in antenna supply point decreased to about 200 ohms, which enabled very simple and efficient supply of the antenna by coaxial cable with characteristic impedanse of 50 ohms through half wave balun connected as transformer impedance 4:1.
-The reflector is very narrow, 0.5 wavelengths, so that it narrows horizontal radiation diagram as little as possible.
+By placing the dipole in front of the conducting reflector plane, the impedance in antenna feed point decreased to about 200 ohms, which enabled very simple and efficient feeding of the antenna by a coaxial cable with characteristic impedanse of 50 ohms through a half wave balun connected as a transformer with an impedance ratio 4:1.
+The reflector is very narrow, 0.5 wavelengths, so that it narrows the horizontal radiation diagram as little as possible.
+This yields the Amos antenna.